 Modern Romance: Sex, Love, and Union Formation in the Internet Age Cornell University, Spring 2019 I served as the lead TA for this course where I provided input on course development, assisted with lesson plans and exam preparation, and managed the course website.
 In addition, I held weekly office hours, provided feedback for drafts, and graded final papers.
-Race and Public Policy Cornell University, Spring 2016 In this course, I held weekly office hours and helped create assignment prompts and grading rubrics.
-I provided feedback for drafts and graded final papers.
-I also assisted in designing and proctoring the midterm and final exam.
+I was asked to give a guest lecture on sexual minority relationships and marriage as public policy.

 Introduction to Sociology Cornell University, Fall 2015 As a teaching assistant for Introduction to Sociology, I was responsible for two discussion sections with approximately 25 student each.
 I designed and taught weekly lessons on sociological theory and key topics in sociology and facilitated group presentations for increased student involvement.
 Additionally, I held weekly office hours, graded assignments, and proctored and graded the midterm and final exam.